 Remember to be flexible.
-Workers have options in the job market.
+Workers have options in the job market, especially right now.
 Try and be flexible and creative in scheduling and shifts to allow workers to match work schedule with outside responsibilities.

 And finally, be honest and open in terms of the job offer and expectations.
 Make sure they know the duration of the assignment and the expectations of the role.
 Don’t promise long term roles if we know it’s a short-term assignment.